fluid-project/sojustrepairit.org/content/resources/resource-designguides.md

 ---
 {{< resource title="Inclusive Design Guides" >}}

 <p class="resource-intro">Inclusive design recognizes diversity and uniqueness for broad beneficial impact.
-How can we apply Inclusive Design principals and strategies in our projects?</p>
+How can we apply Inclusive Design principles and strategies in our projects?</p>

 ### [The Inclusive Design Guide](https://guide.inclusivedesign.ca/)